Welcome to South Downs

 3. Can I camp overnight in the South Downs National Park?

-Indeed, camping is a wonderful way to immerse yourself in the natural beauty of the South Downs.
+Indeed, camping is an excellent way to immerse yourself in the natural beauty of the South Downs.
 There are several campsites throughout the park, offering various amenities.
 Keep in mind that wild camping is not permitted, so you'll need to book a spot at an official campsite.
 Do check the National Park's website for the latest information and guidelines on camping.

 4. Are there any special events or festivals in the South Downs?